polkadot-fellows/RFCs/text/0017-coretime-market-redesign.md

 #### Market Period (14 days)

 During the market period, core sales are conducted through a well-established **clearing price Dutch auction** that features a `RESERVE_PRICE`.
-The price initiates at a premium, designated as `PRICE_PREMIUM` (for instance, 200% or 300%) and descends linearly to the `RESERVE_PRICE` throughout the duration of the `MARKET_PERIOD`.
+The price initiates at a multiplier, designated as `PRICE_MULTIPLIER` (for instance, 200% or 300%) and descends linearly to the `RESERVE_PRICE` throughout the duration of the `MARKET_PERIOD`.
 Each bidder is expected to submit both their desired price and the quantity (that is, the amount of Coretime) they wish to purchase.
 To secure these acquisitions, bidders must make a deposit equivalent to their bid multiplied by the chosen quantity, in DOT.
 Bidders are always allowed to post a bid under the current descending price, but never above it.

 The market achieves resolution once all quantities have been sold, or the `RESERVE_PRICE` has been reached.
 This situation leads to determining the `CLEARING_PRICE` either by the lowest bid that was successful in clearing the entire market or by the `RESERVE_PRICE`.
 This mechanism yields a uniform price, shaped by market forces (refer to the following discussion for an explanation of its benefits).
 In other words, all buyers pay the same price (per unit of Coretime).
 Further down the benefits of this variant of a Dutch auction is discussed.